devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 ---
-title: How to predicting real and fake disaster tweets ?
+title: How to predicting real and fake disaster tweets?
 layout: post
 ---